-Writing a business proposal can seem intimidating, but it’s one of the most important steps in the B2B customer life cycle.
-It’s your chance to show why your products and services are the right choice for the client’s need.
-And once you know how to write a business proposal, you’re going to have a much better idea of how to talk to that client and close the deal.
+Proposal writing can seem intimidating, but it’s one of the most important steps in the business-to-business customer life cycle.
+When you’re writing a business proposal, it’s your chance to show why your products or services are the right choices for the client’s needs.
+Once you know how to write a business proposal, you’ll understand how to present information that can help close the deal effectively.

 What Is a Business Proposal?

 A business proposal is a letter or other document that outlines your service or product to a potential client or buyer.
 A business proposal is made for a sales prospect and is used solely to procure business.
 It’s a pitch that explains why your services are best suited for a particular client — and it can be the difference between closing a deal and growing your business or having a client walk away.

 Generally, there are two kinds of business proposals: solicited and unsolicited.

 When a company is looking for a vendor to help them fulfill a need, they’ll often put out an RFP (request for proposal), which outlines the time frame for consideration and what solicitors should include in the pitch.
 This is an example of a solicited proposal.

 You can also write an unsolicited business proposal letter to a company that has not put out an RFP.
 This kind of proposal has a higher chance of being ignored, especially if you don’t put in the work to figure out how to make a business proposal stand out to that potential client.

 Best Tips for How to Write a Business Proposal